S-RANJITH1/Table-form/README.md

-This is Form Task using HTML, CSS, Bootstrap and Javascript(DOM)
+This is Form Task using HTML, CSS, Bootstrap and Javascript(DOM).